Combined Sewer Overflow (CSO)

 How is progress monitored?

-Permittees submit an annual report, Combined Sewer Overflow Annual Report Form (PDF) (592 KB).
+Permittees submit an annual report, Combined Sewer Overflow Annual Report Form (PDF) (1.2 MB).
 Reports are due no later than January 31st each year to report on CSO abatement status during the previous calendar year.
 DEC uses information from the report to monitor permittees' progress on the implementation of their CSO abatements.
 Permittees report progress on:

 - Compliance with the 15 CSO Best Management Practices;